-While most summer-blooming annuals require several hours of bright sunlight every day, impatiens are one of few annuals that thrive with little light.
-Although impatiens are low-maintenance plants, proper watering is critical as impatiens have fleshy stems that wilt when the plants become too dry.
+While most summer-blooming annuals require several hours of bright sunlight every day, impatiens (Impatiens spp.) are one of few annuals that thrive with little light.
+Although impatiens are low-maintenance plants, proper watering is critical as they have fleshy stems that wilt when the plants become too dry.
 Without water, impatiens become stressed and blooming decreases.

 Video of the Day